 The Methodist movement within Protestant Christianity was known in its early years for its member’s rigid discipline and strict moral convictions.
 The prohibited behaviors included playing card games, dancing at balls, and moderate social drinking.
 Do Methodists today still abstain from drinking alcohol?

-The majority of Methodists today believe drinking a moderate amount of alcohol in a social setting is permissible, though drunkenness never is.
-They also believe that those who drink alcohol need to use wisdom and discretion with regard to where, when, and with whom they are drinking.
+Most Methodists today believe drinking a moderate amount of alcohol in a social setting is permissible, though drunkenness never is.
+They also think those who drink alcohol must use wisdom and discretion concerning where, when, and with whom they drink.

 Do Methodists drink alcohol more or less than other Christians?
 A new study answers the question.
 What does the largest Methodists denomination, the United Methodist Church, believe about drinking alcohol?
 Do Methodist churches serve wine at communion?
 Keep reading to learn more.

 Do Methodists drink alcohol more than other Christians?

 Alcohol consumption among Christians, including Methodists, has always been controversial in churches.
 Some emphasize the positive examples of alcohol in Scripture (e.g., Jesus changing water to wine), and others emphasize the negative aspects (e.g., warnings against drunkenness).
 (Also see Do Methodists Dance?)